Swanson-Hysell-Group/Laurentia_Paleogeography/README.md

 # The Precambrian paleogeography of Laurentia

-This repository contains a manuscript that is in preparation for a forthcoming book entitled *Ancient Supercontinents and the Paleogeography of the Earth*.
+This repository contains a manuscript that will be published in a forthcoming book entitled *Ancient Supercontinents and the Paleogeography of the Earth*.
 This chapter focuses on the paleogeography of the Precambrian interior of North American known as Laurentia.
 The PDF of the paper can be downloaded here: https://github.com/Swanson-Hysell-Group/Laurentia_Paleogeography/raw/master/Manuscript/Laurentia_Paleogeo_Manuscript.pdf

 *Swanson-Hysell, N. L. (2021) The Precambrian paleogeography of Laurentia.
 In: Pesonen, L.J., Salminen, J., Evans, D.A.D., Elming, S.-Å., Veikkolainen, T. (eds.)
 Ancient Supercontinents and the Paleogeography of the Earth.*